 Impersonation is a violation of the Twitter Rules.
-Twitter accounts portraying another person in a confusing or deceptive manner may be permanently suspended under the Twitter impersonation policy.
+Twitter accounts that pose as another person, brand, or organization in a confusing or deceptive manner may be permanently suspended under Twitter’s impersonation policy.

 An account will not be removed if:

 - The user shares your name but has no other commonalities, or

 - The profile clearly states it is not affiliated with or connected to any similarly-named individuals or brands.

 Twitter users are allowed to create parody, newsfeed, commentary, or fan accounts.
 Please refer to Twitter’s parody, newsfeed, commentary, and fan account policy for more information about these types of accounts.

 When does Twitter review accounts under this policy?

 We review impersonation claims upon receipt of a valid impersonation report.
 We do not actively monitor users’ content.

 How do I file an impersonation report?